Radiation Therapist Job Outlook

 As mentioned earlier, the salary for radiation therapists can be affected by the occupation’s geographic location.
 The variance in median salary is actually very substantial in a few cases.
 Here are the top five highest paying states and corresponding median salary for radiation therapy:

-A radiation therapist’s salary in California is very high but remember to take into account the cost of living in some of these areas, as well.
-The relatively average cost of living in New Jersey, Washington, or Oregon would make these high salaries even more effective.
-Also, while location is very important, be sure to consider possible employers and additional education when trying to improve your earnings.
-It’s a combination of all of these factors that will determine yearly salary.
+A radiation therapist’s salary in Washington or California is highly competitive but remember to take into account the cost of living of these areas.
+Also be sure to consider the number of potential employers in an given area and additional education that those employers might require.
+A combination of all of these factors can determine your specific yearly salary.

 Radiation Therapist Hiring Trends

-The high job growth rate of radiation therapy is significant and advantageous for prospective radiation therapists, but that is not all that is needed to understand the job market for that field.
+The job growth rate of radiation therapy is not all that is needed to understand the job market for the field.
 To paint a clearer picture of the radiation therapist job outlook, it’s helpful to know what kinds of employers are looking for radiation therapists and where these opportunities may be.
-That’s essential to establishing a professional end goal.

-Universities and other educational institutions may also employ radiation therapists to teach courses on radiation therapy and otherwise educate prospective members of the industry.
+Universities and other educational institutions may also employ radiation therapists to teach courses on radiation therapy, educating future professionals of the field.

 States with the Most Radiation Therapist Job Opportunities